arixmkii/qcw/README.md

 #### `Lima`

-Development main branch from revision `3b14bee3dadba6985c9804b95434b1b0c60d6d84` with 4 patch sets:
+Development main branch from revision `88f350be30e395b2f4ca54c48d4ca0760e273a4c` with 6 patch sets:
+* Add Temp placeholder support to templates
+* Improve subsystem path handling in SHELL and USER processing
+* Fix mounts to support Windows
+* Customizadle additional PATH for Windows builds
+* Support WSL2 as a replacement for msys2/cygwin
-* Enable QEMU support in Lima
+* Enable QEMU support in Lima for Windows
-* Check WSL2 networking mode for connection
-* Load UEFI via BIOS in QEMU
-* Update integration tests to support WSL2

 #### `Podman`